Membership = Gospel Partnership

 We believe membership is crucial to the health & effectiveness of a local church.

 It is a clear teaching of Scripture that Christians should be a functioning part of a local Church.
 Commitment to an identifiable, specific group of believers is the Biblical model.
 Because we are passionate about the spiritual health of our families, we challenge our attendees to commit to membership with Randolph Street Church or to quickly partner with another gospel-loving local Church.
-As Wesley said, "The Bible knows nothing of a solitary religion."

 Church membership is not synonymous with attendance.
 Attendance is easy, as little is at stake if little is invested.
 However, membership means we make a heavy investment.
 In a congregation of sinful human beings the potential exists for hurt, pain and frustration; however, as we view one another through "gospel lenses," immense joy awaits as we model the gospel in our relationships and support each other as we strive to follow Christ.